Sabbath: Babylonian rest days

-Counting from the new moon, the Babylonians celebrated the 7th, 14th, 21st, and 28th as "holy-days", also called "evil days" (meaning "unsuitable" for prohibited activities).
-On these days officials were prohibited from various activities and common men were forbidden to "make a wish", and at least the 28th was known as a "rest-day".
+Counting from the new moon, the Babylonians celebrated the 7th, 14th, 21st, and 28th as holy days, also called "evil days", meaning "unsuitable" for prohibited activities.
+On these days, officials were prohibited from various activities and ordinary people were forbidden to "make a wish", and at least the 28th was known as a rest day.
 On each of them, offerings were made to a different god and goddess.
 Tablets from the 6th-century BCE reigns of Cyrus the Great and Cambyses indicate these dates were sometimes approximate.
-The lunation of 29 or 30 days basically contained three seven-day weeks, and a final week of nine or ten days inclusive, breaking the continuous seven-day cycle.
+The lunation of 29 or 30 days essentially consisted of three seven-day weeks followed by a final period nine or ten days, breaking the continuous seven-day cycle.
 The Babylonians additionally celebrated the 19th as a special "evil day", the "day of anger", because it was roughly the 49th day of the (preceding) month, completing a "week of weeks", also with sacrifices and prohibitions.

-Difficulties with Friedrich Delitzsch's origin theory connecting Hebrew Shabbat with the Babylonian lunar cycle include reconciling the differences between an unbroken week and a lunar week, and explaining the absence of texts naming the lunar week as Shabbat in any language.
-Reconstruction of a broken tablet seems to define the rarely attested Babylonian Akkadian word Sapattum or Sabattum as the full moon: this word is cognate or merged with Hebrew Shabbat, but is monthly rather than weekly.
-It is regarded as a form of Sumerian sa-bat ("mid-rest"), attested in Akkadian as um nuh libbi ("day of mid-repose").
-This conclusion is a contextual restoration of the damaged Enûma Eliš creation mythos, which is read as: "[Sa]pattu shalt thou then encounter, mid[month]ly."
+Difficulties with Friedrich Delitzsch's origin theory connecting Shabbat with the Babylonian calendar include reconciling the differences between an unbroken week and a lunar week and explaining the absence of texts naming the lunar week as Shabbat in any language.
+Reconstruction of a broken tablet seems to define the rarely attested Babylonian word Sapattum or Sabattum as the full moon.
+This word is cognate to or the origin of the Hebrew "Shabbat", but it is observed monthly rather than weekly.
+It is regarded as a form of Sumerian sa-bat ("mid-rest"), attested as an um nuḫ libbi ("day of mid-repose").
+This conclusion is a contextual restoration of the damaged Enūma Eliš creation myth, which is read as: "[Sa]pattu shalt thou then encounter, mid[month]ly."